-1.7 In determining policies, reference will be made to the Horsham District Local Plan Review currently being undertaken.
-A full or partial review of the Neighbourhood Plan will be undertaken once the Local Plan is in force.

-1.8 This submission version of the Plan contains the proposed policies for a referendum of eligible voters in the designated neighbourhood area will be held.
+- 1.7 Account was taken of the emerging Horsham District Local Plan during the preparation of this document.
+Progress is expected to be delayed due to the Inspector's Interim Findings which concluded that this plan should be withdrawn and a new plan commenced.
+It is therefore recognised that a full or partial review of this plan will be necessary to consider increased and additional needs beyond 2031. - 1.8 This submission version of the Plan contains the proposed policies for a referendum of eligible voters in the designated neighbourhood area will be held.